coped/mastermind/README.md

 This is a command-line recreation of the popular board game *Mastermind*, in which you play against the computer.

 ### Getting started
 This program can be run from the [Repl.it online IDE here](https://repl.it/@coped/mastermind-game).
-If you have Ruby installed, you can run this program from your own terminal by downloading this repository and running `ruby main.rb` from within its directory.
+If you have Ruby installed, you can also run this program from your own terminal by downloading this repository and running `ruby main.rb` from within its directory.

 If you don't have Ruby, you can download it [here](https://www.ruby-lang.org/en/downloads/).